Hookworm: Prevention

-Humans can avoid hookworm infections by avoiding skin-to-soil contact, such as walking barefoot, in areas where hookworms are common.
-Additionally, infection can be controlled by defecating indoors and not using human feces as a plant fertilizer.
-Lawns and kennels may be sterilized by sodium borate.
-Large education efforts funded by John D. Rockefeller helped reduce the rates of infection among children in the American South during the 1910s.
+Humans can avoid hookworm infections by avoiding skin-to-soil contact, especially by abstaining from walking barefoot in areas where people often defecate.
+As such, infection can be controlled through the use of outhouses.
+Hookworm infection is treatable and has been locally eradicated in many areas.
+Large training efforts funded by the Rockefeller Foundation showed state health departments how to eradicate the disease in the American South during the 1910s.